 The introduction throws us immediately into this winter wonderland.
 Anderson paints a vivid picture of jingling sleigh bells and bouncy trumpet calls, followed by flute snowflakes.
 I like the horn tension underneath the trumpets at the beginning.

 Then we get on our merry way, with the horse trotting through the snow.
-The main melody is just so happy and light!
+The main melody is so happy and light!
 There’s a smooth, longer line in the mid-range instruments that my bassoonist friend likes to say is the road the sleigh is traveling over.
 Listen for the reply in the trombones and bass voices after the first statement of the theme (0:20).

 This time, the theme is played by the trumpets as the high woodwinds and strings create snow flurries by playing a short trill on each note.
 After this time through the melody, we move into a syncopated transition and the ensemble gets quieter for the next part.

 Here we get another toy from the percussion – the “whip”.
 You might think, “how hard can that be to play?”.
 Well, you need to be absolutely on time with those whip cracks!
-After a buildup in volume from the rest of the ensemble, there’s one beat where no one else plays – if the whip doesn’t sound there, it’s rather obvious.
-After the successful whip crack, Anderson brings us back down to piano (soft) in order to crescendo again into another whip crack.
-With the distraction of the whip and the liveliness of the melody, it’s easy to miss some neat chord changes that are happening during this bit after the second whip crack (1:13).
+After a buildup in volume from the rest of the ensemble, there’s one beat where no one else plays – if the whip doesn’t sound there, it’s rather obvious!
+After the whip crack, Anderson brings us back down to piano (soft) in order to crescendo again into another whip crack.
+With the distraction of the whip and the liveliness of the melody, it’s easy to miss some neat chord changes that are happening during this bit after the second

 Happy and safe holidays, everyone!
-I’ll see you in 2013!